Thought Leadership | How To & Education | Hyperlocal Lead Generation

 After you’ve created your list, you can get insights, by clicking the insights icon on the list you want to analyze.

 There are tons of different insights you can gather on your local market.
 You could include one specific insight in every single newsletter.
-This way, you’re not only highlighting yourself as an expert, you’re also helping your clients and potential clients be more real estate savvy.
+This way, you’re not only highlighting yourself as an expert, but you’re also helping your clients and potential clients be more real estate savvy.

 Here’s an example insight you can share:

 When sharing local market insights in your email newsletter, write something like this for the email content:

 So far in 2019, the sale of single-family homes makes up 67% of all transactions in Truckee.
 There have been a few months this year that saw lower transactional value than last year.
 February, March, and June all experienced lower transactional volume.
 June’s volume was markedly lower.
 As a whole, transactional volume is down 55% from last year, but we still have a little less than half the year to go.